syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 Initialization
 --------------

-To start using Flask-SuperAdmin, you have to create :class:`~flask.ext.superadmin.base.Admin` class instance and associate it with the Flask application instance::
+To start using Flask-SuperAdmin, you have to create :class:`~flask_superadmin.base.Admin` class instance and associate it with the Flask application instance::

     from flask import Flask
-    from flask.ext.superadmin import Admin
+    from flask_superadmin import Admin

     app = Flask(__name__)